Can Old Curry Paste Make You Sick?

 Let’s start with “use by.”
 These are the dates you need to pay the closest attention to.
 If you have something with a “use by” date printed on the packaging, this refers to food safety; it means that you need to use the food by the date printed on the package.

-These foods are usually prone to bacteria growth over time, and they need to be kept in the refrigerator to slow the growth.
+These foods are usually prone to bacterial growth over time, and they need to be kept in the refrigerator to slow the growth.

 • Milk